fabrigeas/CCEAP/documentation.md

 		does
 		--CCEAP server: display server running and waiting for packets from clients

 # Extensions

+The Gui tool developped for this purpose is somewhat limiited to basic functionalites, that will proviide a simple graphical reprosentation of the commandline displays of the CCEAP-tool.
+To this tool could be several features extended.
+The list below provides some features that could be added to the tool during further developments and versions, as mentioned in the introduction of the document, my part of the solution was to provide a basic user interface to interact with the CCEAP command line tool, so as to enable novice users to be able to use the CCEAP tool when learning overt channels.

-Features that could be extended to the CCEAP tool
+- Features that could be added to the CCEAP-Gui tool
 	- Export packet configuration to xml, cvs, oData, JSon etc
 	- Import Packet from any of the above file
 	- The above for both client and server
-- Live communication between tool and GUI, is GUI starts the tool, reads the hello message from tool then sends its command with parameters, and receives any message from tool that is displayed live to gui.
+	- Live communication between tool and GUI, is GUI starts the tool, reads the hello message from tool
+	- then sends its command with parameters, and receives any message from tool that is displayed live to gui.
--

 # Conclusion